B.A.J. in Journalism

 Other Academic Requirements

 Students must take a minimum of 72 hours in courses outside the major.
+All students are required to successfully complete a minor in another area of study.

 Students must purchase a school-approved laptop computer prior to enrolling in Jour 271.
 Specifications for the computer are posted on the school website.